moonlight-stream/moonlight-qt/README.md

 * Windows 7 or later
 * Visual Studio 2015 or later
 * Select MSVC Desktop toolchain during Qt installation
+* 7-Zip (only if building installers for non-development PCs)
+* WiX Toolset v3.11 or later (only if building installers for non-development PCs)

 ### Mac-specific Requirements
 * macOS El Capitan (10.11) or later